yoelk/instrumentino/README.md

 - instrumentino: which is run on a PC and provides the graphical user interface.
 - controlino:    which is the program running on the Arduino controller itself, and is used to communicate with instrumentino.

-See the documents library for further instructions and examples.
+See the [documents](https://github.com/yoelk/Instrumentino/tree/master/documents) library for further instructions and examples.
-The official Instrumentino website is: http://www.chemie.unibas.ch/~hauser/open-source-lab/instrumentino/index.html

 We are looking forward for contributors.
 There is lots of potential for Instrumentino to grow!
 Please contact me if you want to add features and make Instrumentino better.